How Cell Line Development Technology has Advanced Over the Years

 As more has been unearthed about human cell lines, some blatant downsides include delayed acceptance, low protein yield, and high investment.
 However, today they’re still used in the manufacturing process of vaccines because of their (obvious) characteristics.

-This has allowed many different protein expression systems to come into the picture, including:
+This has allowed many different protein gene expression systems to come into the picture, including:

 - Yeast expression